 Notes to the financial statements provide additional information that is essential to a full understanding of the information provided in the basic financial statements.
-Required Supplementary Information consists of IMRF pension information, other post-employment benefit information, and a comparison of budget to actual revenues and expenditures.
+Required Supplementary Information consists of IMRF pension information, other post-employment benefit information, and a comparison of budget to actual revenues and expenditures for the general fund.